The default character set of OceanBase Database is utf8mb4.

 Specify a non-default character set

 OceanBase Database allows you to specify a character set other than the default one for communication with the server.
-For example, to use the gbk character set, execute the following statement after you connect to the server:
+For example, to use the gbk character set, execute the following statement after connecting to the server:

 SET NAMES gbk;

-Note that the SET NAMES statement does not change the encoding of characters that are input on the client.
-For example, if you want to use the SET NAMES statement to set client encoding to gb18030_2022, gb18030_2022 encoding must have been used on the client.
-Otherwise, garbled characters are displayed.
+Note that the SET NAMES statement does not change the encoding of characters input by the client.
+For example, you can configure the client encoding to gb18030_2022 only if the client has already used the gb18030_2022 encoding.
+Otherwise, it will cause character encoding errors.

-/* Use the utf8mb4 character set on the client and create a table named t with the default utf8mb4 character set. */
+/* The client uses the utf8mb4 character set and creates a table named t with the default character set set to utf8mb4. */

 obclient> CREATE TABLE t(c VARCHAR(100));